-Ohio on average is the 4th largest producer of maple syrup in the United States adding $5 million to Ohio's economy annually.
-In 1840, during the first ever Agricultural census conducted during the sixth United States census, Ohio was the largest producer of maple syrup and maple sugar.
+On average, maple syrup adds $5 million to Ohio's economy annually.
+In 1840, during the first Agricultural census conducted during the sixth United States census, Ohio was the largest producer of maple syrup and maple sugar.
 Deforestation for lumber, farming land, charcoal, and the like directly impacted Ohio's maple syrup production.